Discerning a Call to Authorized Ministry

 Annual gatherings for Members in Discernment (MIDs) are hosted by the MESA Ministry Team for the purpose of networking, sharing resources, and providing support.
 All gatherings are held in Cleveland, OH, and a MID may only attend one gathering during their process of discernment.
 Specific details and registration information for each gathering are emailed directly to MIDs approximately two months before the event.

 A valuable discernment tool to assess one’s educational, professional and spiritual formation is the document, Marks of Faithful and Effective Authorized Ministers, which you can also engage creatively through the workbook Journaling the Journey.
 Those Members in Discernment who are exploring a call to specialized ministry should be mindful of additional requirements for non-parish ministry settings.

-Resources for one’s education and understanding of United Church of Christ theology, history and polity can be found online at http://www.ucc.org/education_polity.
+Explore resources for one’s education and understanding of United Church of Christ theology, history, and polity.
 Also linked on the polity webpage is a listing of UCC History & Polity Courses being offered online and in-person.